-$$f: \mathbb{N} \to \mathbb{N}$$
+$$f:\mathbb{N}\to\mathbb{N}$$

 As computer science matured it demanded increasingly sophisticated mathematical representations of processes.
-The pioneering work of Strachey and Scott in the denotational semantics of programs assumed a view of a process still as a function but now acting in a continuous fashion between data types represented as special topological spaces, 'domains' D and D'; reflecting the fact that computers can act on complicated, conceptually-infinite objects, but only by virtue of their finite approximations.
+The pioneering work of Strachey and Scott in the denotational semantics of programs assumed a view of a process still as a function but now acting in a continuous fashion between datatypes represented as special topological spaces, 'domains' D and D'; reflecting the fact that computers can act on complicated, conceptuallyinfinite objects, but only by virtue of their finite approximations.
+Denotational semantics and domain theory set the standard for semantics of computation.
+The theory provided a global mathematical setting for sequential computation, and thereby placed programming languages in connection with each other; connected with the mathematical worlds of algebra, topology and logic; and inspired programming languages, type disciplines and methods of reasoning.

-$$f:D\to D'$$ ,
+$$f: D \to D'$$ ,

-In the 1960's, around the time that Strachey started the programme of denotational semantics [85], Petri advocated his radical view of a process, expressed in terms of its events and their effect on local states [73]-a model which addressed directly the potentially distributed nature of computation, but which, in common with many other current models, ignored the distinction between data and process implicit in regarding a process as a function.
-I will argue that today a serviceable notion of process requires a marriage of Petri's view of a process and the vision of Scott and Strachey.
+In the 1960's, around the time that Strachey started the programme of denotational semantics [91], Petri advocated his radical view of a process, expressed in terms of its events and their effect on local states [79] a model which addressed directly the potentially distributed nature of computation, but which, in common with many other current models, ignored the distinction between data and process implicit in regarding a process as a function.
+Here it is argued that today an adequately-broad notion of process requires a marriage of Petri's view of a process and the vision of Scott and Strachey.